Sakshi-saraogi/virtual-clinic-1/README.md

 - Incase you would like to see a feature to be implemented in this project, please open an issue, or send an email to me!

-## License

-- The software is under MIT License